jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   [ESLint](https://github.com/eslint/eslint), and
   [eslint_d](https://github.com/mantoni/eslint_d.js/) as formatters.

-  Prettier and prettier_d_slim support range formatting.
+  Prettier and prettier_d_slim support range formatting for `tsserver` filetypes.
 All other formatters do not (and would require upstream changes to add support, so it's not something we can handle here).

   Please note that vanilla ESLint is an absurdly slow formatter and is not suitable for running on save.